YOCKOW/Action-setup-swift/README.md

 ## Others

-You can see another slightly complex sample in [branch-master.yml](./.github/workflows/branch-master.yml).
+You can see another slightly complex sample at [the author's gist](https://gist.github.com/YOCKOW/352b3594bfcb2c06d953647adaf65e78).

 # License